he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Umasi.md

 ###  Flesh Grafting

-An umasi can spend 10 minutes grafting the flesh of other living or recently dead humanoids onto their body, attempting a DC 20 [[Medicine]] check with the effects of [[Treat Wounds]].
+An umasi can spend 10 minutes grafting the flesh of other living or recently dead humanoids onto their body, attempting a DC 20 [[DATABASE/skill/Medicine|Medicine]] check with the effects of [[DATABASE/action/Treat Wounds|Treat Wounds]].
 This process is the only way an umasi can recover Hit Points.